Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 ![blog-cover](/images/blog/2021-02-01/cover.jpg)

-The new Functional Programming language build-in PHP.
-Check it out!
+A new Functional Programming language build-in on the PHP ecosystem.

 <!-- more -->